cds-snc/digital-canada-ca/content/en/blog/posts/technology-choices-at-cds.md

 ---
-title: "Technology choices at CDS"
+title: Technology choices at CDS
+description: >-
-description: "A few weeks ago, we opened our public recruitment campaign, looking for designers, developers, data scientists, product managers, and engagement experts.
+  A few weeks ago, we opened our public recruitment campaign, looking for designers, developers, data scientists, product managers, and engagement experts.
 On the developer stream, a number of people have reached out to ask which technology platforms and programming languages we work in.
 It’s a great question!
 One of the exciting parts of joining CDS at such an early stage in our existence is that you’ll have a chance to shape how our technology choices evolve.
-With that in mind – none of these are set in stone – I thought I’d share the current thinking of our developer team, and the two (competing) goals that influence the technologies we choose."
+With that in mind – none of these are set in stone – I thought I’d share the current thinking of our developer team, and the two (competing) goals that influence the technologies we choose.
-author: Sean Boots, Developer
+author: 'Sean Boots, Developer'
-date: 2017-11-06 09:00:00 -0400
+date: '2017-11-06 09:00:00 -0400'
 image: /img/cds/blog-technology-choices-at-cds-2017.jpg
-image-alt: "A computer screen showing results from a test suite"
+image-alt: A computer screen showing results from a test suite
-translationKey: "technology-choices-at-cds"
+translationKey: technology-choices-at-cds
+thumb: /img/cds/thumbnails/blog-technology-choices-at-cds-2017.jpg
+processed: 1550672961768
 ---
 A few weeks ago, we opened our [public recruitment campaign](/work-with-us/), looking for designers, developers, data scientists, product managers, and engagement experts.
 On the developer stream, a number of people have reached out to ask which technology platforms and programming languages we work in.
 It’s a great question!
 One of the exciting parts of joining CDS at such an early stage in our existence is that you’ll have a chance to shape how our technology choices evolve.
 With that in mind – none of these are set in stone – I thought I’d share the current thinking of our developer team, and the two (competing) goals that influence the technologies we choose.